alphagov/forms/design/features/routing/README.md

 ## What

-This feature is introduces functionality within the form building tool to help form creators create simple skip logic for questions, meaning people completing a form should only be asked relevant questions based on a previously given answer.
+This feature introduces new functionality to the form building tool to help form creators create simple skip logic for questions.
+This means that people completing a form only need to be asked relevant questions based on a previously given answer.

 ### User stories